 Traveling is always exciting and overwhelming, but finding my favorite healthy staple foods abroad is next to impossible.
 With all the new sites to see and explore, our normal diets and healthy lifestyle practices can take a back seat to our adventures.
 It isn’t really realistic, or practical, to plan out meals and bring a 21-Day Clean Program with us while traveling (although Daily Shake packets travel perfectly with our Shaker Bottle).

-Sure, we can go back to our regular staple foods when we return home, or grab a quick 7-Day cleanse to help us get back on track, but what do we do about our eating habits when we aren’t able to access the food we are accustomed to eating back home?
+Sure, we can go back to our regular staple foods when we return home, but what do we do about our eating habits when we aren’t able to access the food we are accustomed to eating back home?

 Staple Foods Abroad to Stay Healthy and Balanced

 When I was traveling there was so much to explore, and eat, the possibilities were endless -- I was overjoyed and took full advantage of all that was available to me.
 However, after a while, it started to take its toll on me.
 My staple foods back home of quinoa and kale were distant memories and I knew I needed to bring some structure back into my life during my next adventure,